aosucas499/smartdre/README.md

 ### Linux compatible systems:

 + Ubuntu Focal and Bionic
-+ Linux Mint based in Ubuntu Focal and Bionic
++ Linux Mint based on Ubuntu Focal and Bionic

-Docker image based on:
+### Docker image based on:

 tag:latest: Stable version with some models